wallacegibbon/newredis-node/README.md

 You will never see string like "\*\*command get error" because the callback of `conn.get` has never been not called.

+This is odd, and it's also why you can't make a perfect Promise wrapper for node\_redis.

+In my opinion, if the connection got error when `conn.get` is called, it should trigger the callback of `conn.get`, and give err as argument to the callback of `conn.get`.
+And I made newredis-node works in that way.

 2. node\_redis wraps every redis command.
 I don't think it's right.
 Writing `conn.execute([ "get", "blah" ])` is more flexible then writing `conn.get("blah")`.
 The previous one is easier to integrate with other programs.